 There are various companies that offer tour packages to Afghanistan.
 That is a simple way to leave the entire itinerary, lodging, planning and other time-consuming things to them.

+Afghanistan also holds several of UNESCO World Heritage Sites.
 The entire country is filled with beautiful and remarkable mosques, and every city has at least one.
-Afghanistan also holds several of UNESCO World Heritage Sites; The Minaret of Jam north of Herat is a famous one among them.
-Also, there are Buddhists scriptures at Bamiyan.
-However, these have been vastly destroyed by the Taliban.
+The Minaret of Jam north of Herat is a famous one among them.

 Even though the country is so culturally rich, and has an exquisite inheritance, it has been unfortunate in the recent years to be a victim of terrorism and political strife, due to which the local population, as well as the tourism in the country, has suffered considerably.
-Most countries advise their people not to travel to Afghanistan.
+Most countries advise their people not to travel to Afghanistan at this time.

 What To Wear